VISIT OUR ART STORE ▶

 Paint the Stem

-Finally, I paint the stem using the same dark gray mix.
-I let the water on the paper do its magic, watching the pigment bleed and form soft textures.
+Finally, the artist paints the stem using the same dark gray mix.
+The artist lets the water on the paper do its magic, watching the pigment bleed and form soft textures.

 Paint the stem